 The Mali contribution was the largest Canadian deployment since 2005 and only the third time it contributed a military unit since 2005 (both other units were short one-time deployments in Haiti with no rotations).
 With the Mali deployment, the number of uniformed personnel deployed finally became greater than what it was when the Harper government ended in October 2015.
 But instead of being at 860, Canada never contributed over 300.
 Following the Defence and Foreign Ministers’ announcement on 19 March 2018 that Canada will contribute to the UN mission in Mali, Canada provided an aviation task force of 8 helicopters (three Chinooks and five Griffons).
 This was a substantial military contribution with high quality assets.
 The initial Vancouver pledge was made as a “smart pledge,” which means “helping [the UN] to eliminate critical gaps” by securing successive rotational contributions from different countries but Canada still left a gap until the next country (Romania) took over the responsibility in mid-October 2019.
 So the pledge was not so “smart.”
 Furthermore, the police contribution reached the lowest point since 1992 (just 15 police officers in November 2018, see Figure 1).
 At less than 20 officers, this is lower than any point in the Harper government, though the authorized ceiling under the Trudeau government is much higher (150 overall, with 20 for UN mission in Mali, and 35 for mission in Haiti; see RCMP current operations).

 – With the withdrawal from the Mali mission and the COVID-19 crisis, Canadian contributions have sunk to a record low.
 Not since 1956 has Canada made a smaller contribution of personnel.

-– Four years after the 2015 campaign pledge, promises ring hollow.
-The substantive increase in numbers over the Harper government was only for one mission (Mali) for a short period of time.
+– Five years after the 2015 Liberal campaign pledge, promises ring hollow.
+Only one substantive increase over the Harper numbers is found for only for one mission (Mali) for a short period of time (one year).

 – The average number of deployed personnel under the Trudeau government (102, average per month) is 50% LESS than that of the Harper government (157).